thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 In order to demonstrate that the proposed method is effective in finding the subsample peak in situations other than normalized cross-correlation with ultrasound radiofrequency (RF) data, we also examined interpolation after regularization with a Bayesian regularization method [McCormick2011]_.
-Where noted in the results, two iterations of the regularization method where applied to the normalized cross-correlation.
+As noted in the results, two iterations of the regularization method were applied to the normalized cross-correlation.
-The parameter of the algorithm, the strain regularization sigma (SRS), was 0.15 in the axial direction and 0.075 in the lateral direction.
+The strain regularization sigma (SRS) parameter used in the algorithm was 0.15 in the axial direction and 0.075 in the lateral direction.

-Effectiveness of the algorithm was tested on both tissue-mimicking phantom and simulated ultrasound images.
+Effectiveness of the algorithm was tested on both TM phantom and simulated numerical ultrasound images.

 2.3 Tissue-mimicking phantom
 ----------------------------

-We collected ultrasound RF data on a TM phantom with a clinical ultrasound scanner, the Siemens S2000 (Siemens Ultrasound, Mountain View, CA, USA).
+We collected ultrasound RF data on a TM phantom using a clinical ultrasound scanner, the Siemens S2000 (Siemens Ultrasound, Mountain View, CA, USA).
 The Siemens VFX9-4 linear array transducer acquired RF data at 40MHz with an excitation frequency of 8.9 MHz and at a depth of 5.5 cm.

-A 95×95×95 mm, uniform oil-gelatin phantom was placed in a rigid, low-friction container and imaged from the top surface.
+A 95×95×95 mm, uniformly elastic oil-gelatin phantom was placed in a rigid, low-friction container and imaged from the top surface.
 Uni-axial, uniform, unconstrained compression was applied by placing the surface of the transducer in an acrylic plate.
 Slip boundary conditions were maintained at the interface of the phantom and plate by ensuring adequate oil was present for lubrication.
 Precise deformations in the directions intended were achieved by a motion table with three linear degrees of freedom and two rotational degrees of freedom.
-A reference image was collection along with post-deformation images at 0.5%, 1.0%, 3.0%, 5.0%, and 7.0% strain magnitude.
-The position of the transducer was rotated and translated to obtain an uncorrelated scattering field, and the set of deformed images were re-collected.
-This process was repeated to obtain 30 independent trials at each strain magnitude.
+A reference RF frame was collection along with post-deformation frames at 0.5%, 1.0%, 3.0%, 5.0%, and 7.0% axial strain magnitude.
+The position of the transducer was rotated and translated to obtain an uncorrelated scattering field, and the set of deformed frames were re-collected.
+This process was repeated to obtain 30 independent trials at each applied deformation.

 A TM phantom with a spherical inclusion, a common test object for ultrasound elastography, was also imaged.
-The inclusion was stiffer than the background and the phantom subject to a compression of 1.0% strain.
+The inclusion was stiffer than the background and the phantom was subjected to a compression of 1.0% axial strain.

 2.4 Ultrasound and mechanics simulation
 ---------------------------------------

-Computer simulations were performed intended to model the ultrasound and mechanical behavior of the clinical system and TM phantom.
-A numercial phantom was generated by simulating randomly positioned acoustic scatterers over a 40×40×10mm volume.
+Computer simulations were also performed intended to model the ultrasound and mechanical behavior of the clinical system and TM phantom.
+A numerical phantom was generated by simulating randomly positioned acoustic scatterers over a 40×40×10mm volume.
 A transducer was modeled with a Gaussian spectrum having a center frequency of 8.0 MHz and a 40% fractional bandwidth, 128 element linear